-The AR5 quantified uncertainty in CMIP5 climate projections by selecting one realization per model per scenario, and calculating the 5–95% range of the resulting ensemble (see Chapter 4, Box 4.1) and the same strategy is generally still used in AR6.
-Broadly, the following chapters take the CMIP6 5–95% ensemble range as the likely uncertainty range for projections, with no further weighting or consideration of model ancestry and as long as no universal, robust method for weighting a multi-model projection ensemble is available (Box 4.1, Chapter 4).
+The AR5 quantified uncertainty in CMIP5 climate projections by selecting one realization per model per scenario, and calculating the 5–95% range of the resulting ensemble (Box 4.1) and the same strategy is generally still used in AR6.
+Broadly, the following chapters take the CMIP6 5–95% ensemble range as the likely uncertainty range for projections, with no further weighting or consideration of model ancestry and as long as no universal, robust method for weighting a multi-model projection ensemble is available (Box 4.1).
 A notable exception to this approach is the assessment of future changes in global surface air temperature (GSAT), which also draws on the updated best estimate and range of equilibrium climate sensitivity assessed in Chapter 7.
-For a thorough description of the model weighting choices made in this Report, and the assessment of GSAT, see Chapter 4 (Box 4.1).
+For a thorough description of the model-weighting choices made in this Report, and the assessment of GSAT, see Chapter 4 (Box 4.1).
 Model selection and weighting in downscaling approaches for regional assessment is discussed in Chapter 10 (Section 10.3.4).

-Dimensions of Integration: Scenarios, global warming levels and cumulative carbon emissions
+Dimensions of Integration: Scenarios, Global Warming Levels and Cumulative Carbon Emissions

 This section introduces three ways to synthesize climate change knowledge across topics and chapters.
-These ‘dimensions of integration’ include (1) emission and concentration scenarios underlying the climate change projections assessed in this report, (2) levels of global mean surface warming relative to the 1850-1900 baseline (‘global warming levels’), and (3) cumulative carbon emissions (Figure 1.24).
+These ‘dimensions of integration’ include (i) emission and concentration scenarios underlying the climate change projections assessed in this Report, (ii) levels of global mean surface warming relative to the 1850–1900 baseline (‘global warming levels’), and (iii) cumulative carbon emissions (Figure 1.24).
 All three dimensions can, in principle, be used to synthesize physical science knowledge across WGI, and also across climate change impacts, adaptation, and mitigation research.
 Scenarios, in particular, have a long history of serving as a common reference point within and across IPCC Working Groups and research communities.
-Similarly, cumulative carbon emissions and global warming levels provide key links between WGI assessments and those of the other WGs; these two dimensions frame the cause-effect chain investigated by WGI.
+Similarly, cumulative carbon emissions and global warming levels provide key links between WGI assessments and those of the other WGs; these two dimensions frame the cause–effect chain investigated by WGI.
 The closest links to WGIII are the emissions scenarios, as WGIII considers drivers of emissions and climate change mitigation options.
-The links to WGII are the geophysical climate projections from the Earth System Models which the climate impacts and adaptation literature often uses as their starting point.
+The links to WGII are the geophysical climate projections from the Earth system models, which are often used as the starting point in the literature on climate impacts and adaptation.

 [START FIGURE 1.24 HERE]